Table of Contents

 How do I subscribe to Disney+ or Disney+ Bundle?

-Even if you were just wanted Disney+ and Hulu, getting the bundle is worth it when you consider the cost of them separately is $12.98 per month.
-So by bundling the three services, you’re getting ESPN+ for a penny more a month.
+Even if you just wanted Disney+ and Hulu, getting the bundle is worth it when you consider the cost of them separately is $14.98 per month.
+So by bundling the three streaming services, you’re getting ESPN+ and paying about a dollar less per month.

 Having subscribed to ESPN+ for a little while now, I can tell you that you’ll definitely start using it once you have it.
 (More on that below.)

-The bundle also costs about $5 less than subscribing to Disney+, Hulu and ESPN+ individually.
+The bundle also costs about $7.98 per month less than subscribing to Disney+, Hulu and ESPN+ individually.

 What if I already subscribe to Hulu and want Disney+?